 PMT function includes 3 mandatory and 2 optional parameters.

-- Rate: This is nothing but the interest rate applicable for the loan.
-If the interest is per anum then you need to convert this to monthly payment by just dividing the interest rate by 12.
+- Rate: This is nothing but the interest rate applicable to the loan.
+If the interest is per annum, then you need to convert this to a monthly payment by just dividing the interest rate by 12.

-- Pv: This is the present value of loan amount you are taking.
-Simply the borrowing money i.e. loan mount.
+- Pv: This is the present value of the loan amount you are taking.
+Simply borrowing money, i.e., loan amount.

-All the above three parameters are good enough to calculate the monthly EMI but on top this we have two other optional parameters as well.
+All the above three parameters are good enough to calculate the monthly EMI, but on top of this, we have two other optional parameters as well.

 - [FV]: This is the future value of the loan.
 If you ignore this default value will be zero.

-Mr. A wants to buy a car and the cost of the car is Rs 600,000.
-He approached the bank and bank agreed to sanction the loan based on the below conditions.
+Mr. A wants to buy a car, and the cost of the car is Rs 600,000.
+He approached the bank, and the bank agreed to sanction the loan based on the below conditions.

 - Loan Tenure: 3 years and above

 Now Mr. A wants to evaluate his monthly savings and decide on the loan taking possibilities.
 In excel, using the PMT function, we can calculate the EMI.

 - Open PMT function in the B7 cell.